Lunch Box: Panda Bento

 - Pinch or two of salt

-- Reduce the heat to medium-low and cook for 7 minutes.
+- Reduce the heat to low/simmer and cook for 7 minutes under the lid.

-- Turn off the heat and allow the rice to steam in the pot for 15 minutes.
+- Turn off the heat, take off the burner and allow rice to steam in the pot for 10 minutes.

-- Do not rinse the rice before cooking!
+- Rinse the rice only once before cooking!
 You want it to be sticky and clumpy.
 For this reason.
 White short-grain rice is the best.

-- Dip your (Clean) hands in the bit of oil or even warm water then take out a small quantity of warm rice.
-Depending on the size of your hands, you can make bigger or smaller version but it's like making a snowball, you will compress the rice together.
+- Dip your (Clean) hands in the bit of oil or even warm water then take out a small quantity of warm rice, like handful.
+Depending on the size of your hands, you can make bigger or smaller version but it’s like making a snowball, you will compress the rice together.
+OR you can place 1/2 cup of rice into clear wrap foil and make a ball/shape it, take it out and then add eyes, mouth etc.

 Just be creative, it’s not hard but you will need few tools such as scalpel, scissors and tweezers.